braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/instant_chat/dixa.md

 ## Use cases

-Surface Braze data into the customer service agent view when they are communicating with your users on different communication channels, such as email, messenger, or chat.
+Surface Braze data into the customer service agent view while communicating with your users on different communication channels, such as email, messenger, or chat.

 ## Integration